Hey there! Welcome to my Portfolio.

 To learn more about Kea conservation strategies and challenges I attended the Kea Conservation Trust Summit in 2019.
 The speakers included scientists, DOC rangers, local residents, volunteers, veterinarians, and environmental resource industry representatives speaking about all aspects of Kea conservation, including science communication and misinformation about conservation strategies and actions.
 I participated in a parrot first-aid workshop where I learned how to properly hold, feed, and prepare injured or sick kea for veterinary care using real cadavers.
 The field trip included touring Milford Sound and watching DOC employees capture and perform a health check and blood test for lead on a wild kea.

 While Wwoofing in Aotearoa NZ in 2019, I volunteered to monitor juvenile and adult critically endangered tuturuatu/shore plovers on Motutapu Island.
 Some days we worked in pairs, traversing uneven terrain across the island to the isolated beaches and other times I walked independently, often through cattle fields.
-I counted individuals, recorded leg bands and identifying characteristics, and monitored their behavior
+I counted individuals, recorded leg bands and identifying characteristics, and monitored their behavior.
+I was a witness at a tokoeka/kiwi naming and release ceremony.